 Education.
 In general, there are two types of education-related bonds: (i) those issued to finance projects for public and private colleges and universities, charter schools and private schools, and (ii) those representing pooled interests in student loans.
-Bonds issued to supply educational institutions with funding or to fund construction and other projects which benefit the educational institution are subject to many risks, including the risks of unanticipated revenue decline, primarily the result of decreasing student enrollment, decreasing state and federal funding, or a change in general economic conditions.
-Additionally, higher than anticipated costs associated with salaries, utilities, insurance or other general expenses could impair the ability of a borrower to make annual debt service payments.
+Bonds issued to supply educational institutions with funding or to fund construction and other projects which benefit the educational institution are subject to many risks, including the risks of unanticipated revenue decline, primarily the result of decreasing student enrollment, decreasing state and federal funding, or a change in general economic conditions, including the events surrounding the COVID-19 pandemic.
+Additionally, higher than anticipated costs associated with salaries, utilities, insurance or other general expenses, including those associated with the COVID-19 pandemic, could impair the ability of a borrower to make annual debt service payments.
 Charter schools are subject to the additional risk that the contract (or charter) may be revoked for failure to meet academic or fiscal management standards, safety or health-related issues, or other reasons.
 Student loan revenue bonds are typically offered by state (or substate) entities and are primarily backed by pools of private student loans.
 Underlying student loans are generally unsecured loans made to parents or students which may be supported by reserves or other forms of credit enhancement.
 Cash flows supporting student loan revenue bonds are impacted by numerous factors, including the rate of student loan defaults, seasoning of the loan portfolio, unemployment rates, the trust's overall ability to generate excess spread, and loan modifications.
 Since bonds are issued prior to the origination of student loans, there is risk that bond proceeds are not fully disbursed to students, in which case the issuer has the option to retire bonds prior to the stated maturity or call date.
-Other risks associated with student loan revenue bonds include potential changes in federal legislation regarding student loan revenue bonds, bankruptcy protection for student loan borrowers, and continued federal interest and ot
+Other risks associated with student loan revenue bonds include potential changes in federal legislation regarding student loan revenue bonds, bankruptcy protection for student loan borrowers, and continued federal interest and other program subsidies currently in effect.